Tag based Parsing

 To access this function you have to open Tag alias page following the steps bellow:

-a) Navigate to Settings by expanding in the top-right corner of the interface, then click Management > Tag Alias:
+a) Navigate to Settings in the left side of the interface where are the quick access buttons, then click Management > Tag Alias:

 b) Tag Alias window will open: